Sliding home: Jackie Robinson gets statue at Dodger Stadium

-LOS ANGELES (AP) — He was the first black to play in the major leagues, ending six decades of racial segregation, and a first-ballot Hall of Famer.
+LOS ANGELES (AP) — He was the first black man to play in the major leagues, ending six decades of racial segregation, and a first-ballot Hall of Famer.

 Fittingly, Jackie Robinson is the first to be honored with a statue at Dodger Stadium.
 It will be unveiled Saturday on the 70th anniversary of his debut with the Brooklyn Dodgers.